DelilahEve/ValheimPatcher/README.md

 `nexusId` | `integer` | Nexus mod id
 `zipStructure` | `string` | __Relative path__ for `.dll` files inside mod `.zip` file (leave blank if no folders)

 *Some mods are only distributed via [Nexus mods](https://www.nexusmods.com/) though most are available through [Thunderstore](https://valheim.thunderstore.io/).
-It's recommended to have both the `downloadUrl` and `nexusId` in the manifest, as the patcher offers the choice to prefer Nexus.
+It's recommended include both `downloadUrl` and `nexusId`, as the patcher offers the choice to prefer Nexus.

 ###### A minimum example of a manifest:
 ```json